Receiving with 2 channels on PlutoSDR

 In my little snippet, I separate out the real part and correlate the data from both the channels.
 The result looks something like this.

 Unlocking the second receiver opens a world of new possibilities.
-A simple phased array receiver or may be a DoA estimator using interferometer technique?
+A simple phased array receiver or maybe a DoA estimator using an interferometer technique?
 If I happen to do something interesting with this, I will be sure to post it here.